A Wavelet Plancherel Theory with Application to Multipliers and Sparse Approximations: Greedy sparse continuous wavelet transform

 is a $2^{-j}2\pi$ periodic function, approximating the characteristic function of $[-2^{-j}\pi,0]$.
 The filter $R^1_j=1-R^0_j$ approximates the characteristic function of $[0,2^{-j}\pi]$.
 To approximate the characteristic function of some interval $2^{-J} 2\pi r+ [-2^{-J}\pi,0]$ , for some integer $r$, via a $2\pi$ periodic filter, we simply take the product $\prod_{j=1}^J{R_j^{b_j}}$, where $\{b_j\}_{j=0}^J$ is the binary representation of the number $r\in\NN$.

 We thus continue the search process, and define $G_{J+1}$ as the rectangle $G_J^r$ having the greatest

-Note that equation (\ref{eq:gnf7}) requires only the calculations of the projections $\tilde{P}_{G^r_J}$, $r=1,2,3,4$, which are based on $2L+1$ exponents of $\breve{N}_1$ and perfect $scale$-passes.
+Note that equation (\ref{eq:gnf7}) requires only the calculations of the projections $\tilde{P}_{G^r_J}$, $r=1,2,3,4$, which are based on $2L+1$ exponentials of $\breve{N}_1$ and perfect $scale$-passes.
 Indeed, the product part in (\ref{eq:gnf7}) was calculated in the previous step of the search.
-When we stop the process at a big $J$, we are left with an approximation of the projection of $V_f[s]$ upon a small rectangle about the point $g^1_J$ in $G$.
-The resulting wavelet atom $\pi(g^1_L)f$ has a large wavelet coefficient.
+When we stop the process at a big $J=\overline{J}$, we are left with an approximation of the projection of $V_f[s]$ upon a small rectangle about the point $g^1=g^1_{\overline{J}}$ in $G$.
+The resulting wavelet atom $\pi(g^1)f$ has a large wavelet coefficient.
 This coefficient search algorithm does not necessarily give the global maximum.
 On the other hand, this search method is also not a local method, since all of the wavelet coefficients of $V_f[s]$ are accounted for in the search.
-We argue that philosophically this search method is ``somewhere between a global and a local optimization method''.